m-h-miller/quora_clone/README.md

 [Details][phase-one]
 ^^^^^

-### Phase 2: Backend, Associations & JSON API (2.5 days)
+### Phase 2: Backend, Associations & JSON API (2 days)

-In phase 2, I built the Rails back-end for my Minimum Viable Product app.
+In phase 2, I built the Minimum Viable Product for my Rails back-end.
 It serves a JSON API, to be digested by the JavaScript front-end.
+At this point, users can Create, Read, Edit, and Delete top level Questions as well as Answers to Questions.
+This phase used RSpec and Test Driven Development to create an air-tight back-end.

+[Details][phase-two]
+^^^^^

+### Phase 3: Topics (1 day)

-Quorum has several challenges in building its associations.
-For example, Topics required join tables for both Questions and Users.
-Rails lacked built-in methods for querying the many-to-many relationship for several topics worth of questions.
+Topics were a unique challenge in developing Quorum.
+They required join tables for both Questions and Users.
+Rails lacked built-in methods for querying a many-to-many relationship for several topics worth of questions.
 I ended up with a fairly complex base query for questions:

     @questions = Question
       .joins(:question_topics)